-Here we take an in-depth look at the digital textile manufacturing and printing process.
-We discuss which fabrics and fabric work best for this method.
-We also explain why we supply digital printing, and why this process works well on those particular bespoke textiles.
+|We take an in-depth look at the digital fabric production and printing process.
+We discuss which materials and fabric work best for this method.
+We also explain why we supply digital printing, and why this process works well on a particular bespoke fabric.

-Digital textile printers are effectively huge versions of your desktop printers.
+Digital fabric printers are effectively huge versions of your desktop printers.
 They have print heads for each colour that ‘jet’ the ink onto the fabric as it passes over.
 They do this with incredible accuracy.

 Fabric printing services UK has become very popular as it’s very economical, particularly if you have a minimal order.